Maybach 57 and 62: Features

-Every Maybach has 2 climate control systems: one for the front compartment and one for the rear.
+Every Maybach has 2 climate control systems – one for the front compartment and one for the rear.
 Each can be programmed and operated independently, producing four-zone climate control.

 An upgraded version of the Mercedes air suspension system called AirMatic Dual Control is standard, featuring air springs complemented by an additional spring-rate adjustment system with adaptive damping.

 Options for the Maybach 62 and 62S include: 18-way power rear seats (replacing 14-way); power side sunshades; cooled rear seats; wireless headphones; electrochromic power panoramic sunroof (replacing power sunroof); steering wheel mounted navigation controls.

 The company offered various options for customers to personalize their vehicles, and provided various equipment combinations.

 Performance

 The engine in the base Model 57 and 62 is the Mercedes-Benz M285, a 5.5-litre twin-turbo V12 developed specifically for the new Maybach cars.
 Output is 550 PS at 5250 rpm with 664 lbft of torque at 2300-3000 rpm.
-A slightly de-tuned version, denoted M275, was used in the 2003-2006 W220 S600 and CL600 replacing the M137, naturally-aspirated V12, which appears in the 1998-2002 W220 S600 and CL600.
+A slightly de-tuned version, denoted M275, was used in the 2003-2006 W220 S600 and CL600 replacing the M137, naturally aspirated V12, which appears in the 1998-2002 W220 S600 and CL600.

 The Maybach 57 accelerates from 0 to 60 mi/h in about 5.1 seconds; the Maybach 62 and 57 S, about 4.8 seconds; the Maybach 62 S, 4.5 seconds, and the Landaulet, 4.5 seconds.
 In terms of power output, the 57 and 62 have 550 PS; the 57 S and 62 S, 612 PS; and the Zeppelin has 640 PS.

 Price

-As of early 2008, European and United States prices were:
+In early 2008, European and United States prices were: